odanoburu/FreeLing-User-Manual/processing-classes.md

     Form probabilities are smoothed to avoid zero-probabilities.

-*   Section `&lt;ClassTagFreq&gt;`.
+*   Section `<ClassTagFreq>`.
 Probability data of ambiguity classes.

-    If the word is not found in the `&lt;FormTagFreq&gt;`, frequencies for its ambiguity class are used.
+    If the word is not found in the `<FormTagFreq>`, frequencies for its ambiguity class are used.

     The list consists of class per line, each line with format: <tt>class tag1 #observ1 tag2 #observ2 ...</tt>